Emma Finance

-How To Use Emma – Your First 10 Days
+How To Use Emma – Your Guide to Getting Started

 There’s a whole bunch of free and juicy features waiting for you when you first download Emma.

-To make sure you’re getting the most out of our app, we’ve decided to write this handy guide to navigating all the Emma Finance features during your first 10 days!
+To make sure you’re getting the most out of our app, we’ve decided to write this handy guide to navigating all the Emma Finance features when you are getting started!

 Hoorah, you’ve officially downloaded Emma and have connected one of your accounts.